 Outside the range footprint, activities proximate to the firing line would include those required for assembling the personnel undergoing training, parking vehicles, issuing ammunition, and passing orders and instruction.
 Sanitary facilities would be provided through portable means.
 Range targets would be operated on batteries.
-Surrounding the range, all people would be excluded from the SDZ area of the active range for safety reasons (see Section 2.2.2.1).
+Surrounding the range, all people would be excluded from the SDZ area of the active range for safety reasons (refer to Section 2.3.1.1).